GeneZC/GeneZC/README.md

 ### Research Interests

-🔭 My current research interests lie in the general area of natural language processing, particularly in fine-grained opinion understanding.
+🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) machine learning for robustness, and 3) pre-trained language models.
 Prior to devoting myself to natural language processing, I did a variety of work on game AI.

 ### Recent Activities

+* July 30th, 2021.
+One long paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).
 * May 5th, 2021.
-One short paper got accepted to Findings of ACL 2021.
+One short paper got accepted to Findings of [ACL 2021](https://2021.aclweb.org/).
 * Jan.
 20th, 2021.
 Awarded with XIAOMI scholarship.
 * Sep.
 14th, 2020.
 One long paper got accepted to Findings of [EMNLP 2020](https://2020.emnlp.org/papers).
-* Nov.
-3rd -- 7th, 2019.
-Attended EMNLP 2019 in Hong Kong and gave an oral presentation of our work.
-* Aug.
-14th -- 15th, 2019.
-Attended the ICGA Computer Olympiad (in conjunction with IJCAI 2019 in Macao) and got two medals.
-* Aug.
-13th, 2019.
-One long paper got accepted to [EMNLP 2019](https://www.emnlp-ijcnlp2019.org/).
-* July 21st -- 25th, 2019.
-Attended SIGIR 2019 in Paris and gave a poster presentation of our work.
-* May 12th, 2019.
-Awarded with [SIGIR Student Travel Grant](http://sigir.org/general-information/travel-grants).
-* April 15th, 2019.
-One short paper got accepted to [SIGIR 2019](http://www.sigir.org/sigir2019/program/accepted).